driaug/otp/README.md

 # OTP Component
 A minimalistic one-time password component for React, built with Tailwind and Typescript.

+Includes support for various OTP needs such as:
+- 🗑️ Backspace & delete
+- 🖨️ Copy & Paste
+- ⇥ Accessibility with tab

 ![Alt text](./assets/image.png)

 ## Basic Usage